 - Serve the bratwurst and sauerkraut over the potatoes.

+The best apples for this recipe are gala, ambrosia, or fuji.
 A scoop of sour cream on the side makes this extra awesome.

 - Category: Main, Side

 Keywords: bratwurst, comfort food, sauerkraut, sausage, winter food

 Kristen is a Vancouver based chef, recipe developer and founder of The Endless Meal.
 She's passionate about creating and sharing healthy, whole-food recipes made from local and in-season ingredients.
 She's also the owner of a small underground restaurant where she gets to cook and share her food with local foodies every weekend.
 Her favourite things are her camera, bourbon sours, sailing the waters of BC's beautiful coast and anything super spicy.